 Corporate Responsibility Materiality

-The content of this report is based on two key factors — its importance to stakeholders and its potential to influence business strategy.
-Our Corporate Responsibility team works with colleagues across the organization and engages with external stakeholders to help identify the critical issues we need to focus on in order to meet our commercial goals and society's expectations.
-These include the following specific, non-financial, corporate responsibility issues that influence the sustainability of the organization:
+The content of this report is based on two key factors – its importance to stakeholders and its potential to influence business strategy.
+Our Corporate Responsibility team works with colleagues across the organization and engages with external stakeholders to help identify the critical issues we need to focus on to meet our commercial goals and society's expectations.
+These include the following non-financial, corporate responsibility issues that influence the sustainability of the organization:

 - Access to Medicines